-The hazards are listed in order based on the highest reoccurring historical event types in Area A as well as following the Hazard, Risk, and Vulnerability Analysis Priority Matrix's from the Regional District HRVA 2003, Village of Telkwa Emergency Preparedness Plan 2017, and Village of Telkwa Evacuation Guide 2020.
+The hazards are grouped in to three categories: Natural Hazards; Human-Caused Hazards; and Diseases, Pest Infestations & Epidemics.
+Hazards defined in this section are based on historical events that may have impacted Area A as well as been included in the Hazard, Risk, and Vulnerability Analysis Priority Matrix's from the Regional District HRVA 2003, Village of Telkwa Emergency Preparedness Plan 2017, and Village of Telkwa Evacuation Guide 2020.
+This backgrounder has also been updated with input and further research resulting from the Hazard Identification workshop on October 8th, 2021.
 The top four priority hazards identified by RDBN staff include: